A brief history

 Having maintained regular contact with General de Gaulle's services in London from the bistro, they succeeded in foiling several of the enemy's plots.

-In 1972, the café was renamed 'Café Max' in honour of Max, a Resistance hero who had fought alongside Jean Moulin and was a member of this small group of spies.
-Since then Café Max has been a favourite spot for getting together for a catch up.
+In 1972, the café was renamed 'Café Max' in honor of Jean Moulin, a member of this small group of spies, whose resistance name was Max.
+Since then, Café Max has been the favorite haunt of whisperers who like to meet there.

 This is where former spies, police officers, senior civil servants, business leaders, politicians and stock brokers head for a casual discussion.